felipejordanc/the-diversity-we-breath/README.md

 - GeoPandas
 - Pandas

-Please do not hessitate to contact should you find any difficulty running the scripts.
+Please do not hesitate to contact me should you find any difficulty running the scripts.

 Felipe Jordán, 2024 - felipe.jordan@uc.cl